20 years of making literature travel … almost

 In our common endeavour there is an on-going flow of ideas and information; we share resources and build an infrastructure that becomes stronger than what is available at a local level.
 In this way LAF expands and invigorates not only the scope of its activities but also the conceptual framework within which we think of literature and nurture its role in society.

-As we celebrate our 15th anniversary, we find ourselves living in a landscape of great global change and uncertainty.
+As we prepare to celebrate our 20th anniversary next year, we find ourselves living in a landscape of great global change and uncertainty.
 Our work today in fostering understanding between cultures is more important than ever.
-In our anniversary publication, we look back at our work to date and pay tribute to the creative efforts of the many people who over the past fifteen years have contributed to what Literature Across Frontiers is today and to its mission of making literature travel.
+In our 15th anniversary publication, we looked back at our work to date and pay tribute to the creative efforts of the many people who have over the years contributed to what Literature Across Frontiers is today and to its mission of making literature travel.

 Read the publication: 15 Years of making literature travel